 Greetings are essential to language: We greet not just out of politeness, but also to acknowledge each other’s presence or express happiness when seeing a friend.
 Greetings are also one of the first verbal routines acquired by children and they are usually the first thing you learn in any language class.
 Knowing how to say hello in French is therefore a great place to start your language learning journey!

 So, you’ve probably already heard the classic, bonjour.
 However, did you know that there are more options when it comes to greeting someone in French?
 There’s more regional, social and contextual variety than you might think!

 Say Hello In French

-So, let’s begin our trip in France.
-It’s true that people greet each other with bonjour during the day — but as soon as the evening starts (around 6 or 7 pm), you will be greeted with bonsoir (Good evening).
+Let’s begin our journey with how to say hello in French, in France.
+It’s true that people there greet each other with bonjour during the day — but as soon as the evening starts (around 6 or 7 pm), you’ll be greeted with bonsoir (good evening).

-If you are close to someone and want to try a more personal greeting, use coucou.
-It’s said to come from the sound the cuckoo bird makes, which was adopted by French children as an onomatopoeia when playing hide-and-seek or peek-a-boo.
+If you’re close to someone and want to try a more personal greeting, use coucou.
+This onomatopoeia is said to come from the sound the cuckoo bird makes, a call that French children imitate when playing games like hide-and-seek or peek-a-boo.

-If you’re unsure which greeting to use, don’t worry — you can always follow your conversation partner and repeat what you’ve just heard, or simply nod and smile.
+We hope you’re now well-equipped to say hello in French!
+If you’re unsure of which greeting to use, don’t worry — you can always follow your conversation partner and repeat what you’ve just heard, or simply nod and smile.
 Whatever you decide, be sure to answer, as it will often be the beginning of a nice chat!